 - reduce wholesale electricity prices by increasing competition and supply

-- assist commercial and industrial customers access affordable energy supply arrangements
+- assist commercial and industrial customers and smaller retailers to access affordable energy supply arrangements

 - improve reliability by increasing the level of firm and firmed capacity in the system

-The multi-phased program will be open over 4 years, until 2022-23.
+The multi-phased program will be open over 4 years to June 2023.
 Each phase will be tailored, based on expert advice, so as to be fit for purpose in delivering on the program’s objectives.

-The program follows the Australian Competition and Consumer Commission’s (ACCC) Retail Electricity Pricing Inquiry which found competition in the wholesale market is not working as well as it could, detrimentally affecting electricity affordability.
+The program is a direct response to the Australian Competition and Consumer Commission’s (ACCC) Retail Electricity Pricing Inquiry which found competition in the wholesale market is not working as well as it could, detrimentally affecting electricity affordability.

 Registrations of interest